janishar/PlaceHolderView/README.md

 1. @Layout: Bind the XML layout with the class
 2. @View: Bind the variable with the view defined in the above layout
 3. @Click: Bind the OnClickListener to the view
+4. @LongClick: Binf the long click listerner
-4. @Resolve: Any operation being performed on the view reference defined by @View should be annotated with @Resolve
+5. @Resolve: Any operation being performed on the view reference defined by @View should be annotated with @Resolve
+6. @Animate(Animation.ENTER_LEFT_DESC) : Sets the defined animations in the Animation class on all the item view
+7. @NonReusable : Releases the view reference and it should not be used again in the addView()

 ##PlaceHolderView
 1. getBuilder(): Get builder for the PlaceHolderView to modify the default properties